 - Interfaces with domestic and international orchardists, cideries and cidermakers, as well as others in the agricultural and food & beverage industries to share information.

-- Cooperates as a participating member with a number of cider-related organizations including the Japan Cider Master Association (JCMA) and United States Association of Cider Makers (USCMA).
+- Cooperates as a participating member with a number of cider-related organizations including the Japan Cider Master Association (JCMA) and American Cider Association (ACA).

 Articles & News